 Copyright law applies to the internet, which contains a mixture of copyrighted and non-copyrighted materials.
 An item does not have to display a statement of copyright to be copyrighted.
 It is assumed that an item is copyrighted until otherwise determined.
-For more information, see the University of Texas System Office of General Counsel copyright website.
+For more information, see Copyright and Fair Use Guidelines at UTSA and the UT System Office of General Counsel intellectual property website.

 Public Performance Rights

 Are you planning to show a film at a film festival, education program, or other event outside the classroom?
 If so, you may need to obtain public performance rights (PPR).
 PPR allow a copyright holder to control when a work is performed publicly.
 If you want to host a public performance of a film or other media, you must purchase PPR from the copyright holder, distributor, or rights-management service.
 Individuals and organizations holding the event are responsible for obtaining PPR for all publicly screened media.

 - Home viewing